-The current SEAT Leon is a proud member of the Volkswagen Group, so is made up of parts and components that also go into the Audi A3 and Volkswagen Golf.
-However, what SEAT has over its VW bedfellows is style, with the Leon by far the prettiest of the bunch thanks to a striking design and sharp looks.
-We think it's a great all-rounder and excellent value too, which is why the Leon was named Carbuyer's Best Family Car for 2014.
+The SEAT Leon is a Volkswagen Group car, so it shares many components with rivals such as the Audi A3 and Volkswagen Golf.
+However, the Leon has something that its sister cars don’t – ultra-stylish looks.
+We think it's a great all-rounder and excellent value for money, which is why it was named Carbuyer's Best Family Car for 2014.

 Gone are the days of SEAT receiving the VW Group's hand-me-down parts – the new Leon comes packed with cutting-edge equipment and is still cheaper to buy than a Golf.
 The lower price is what sets it apart from the rest, and you could even say it's a rival for less upmarket models such as the Ford Focus and Vauxhall Astra.

 Thanks to its lower and wider dimensions, this generation of Leon is more practical than the car it replaced.
 It's more pleasing to look at outside and inside, too, as interior quality is significantly better than in its predecessor.

 There are three trim levels to choose from: entry-level S, mid-range SE and top-of-the-range FR.
 All handle very tidily indeed, managing to be comfortable and supple at the same time.
 The steering is also accurate and sharp, albeit not overflowing with feedback.